ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 "-ignore_ic_year" ignores the Initial Conditions (IC) year for finding initial condition files to startup from.
 The date is used, but the year is ignored.
 Without this option or the "-ignore_ic_date" option below, the date and year of the file comes into play.

-When "-irrig" is used **build-namelist** will try to find surface datasets that have the irrigation model enabled.
+When "-irrig on" is used **build-namelist** will try to find surface datasets that have the irrigation model enabled (when running with Sattellitte Phenology).
+When running with the prognostic crop model on, "-irrig on" will turn irrigate crops on, while "-irrig off" will manage all crop areas as rain-fed without irrigation.

 "no-megan" means do NOT add the MEGAN model Biogenic Volatile Organic Compounds (BVOC) namelist to the driver.
 This namelist is created by default, so normally this WILL be done.
 This is a driver namelist, so unless "no-megan" is specified the CLM **build-namelist** will create the ``drv_flds_in`` file that the driver will copy over and use (if you are running with CAM and CAM produces this file as well, it's file will have precedence).